segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 > info "Analytics for React Native 2.0"
 > Analytics for React Native 2.0 is available.
 For more information, see the [Analytics for React Native 2.0 GitHub repository](https://github.com/segmentio/analytics-react-native){:target="_blank"}.

-Analytics for React Native makes it easy to send your data to any analytics or marketing tool without having to learn, test or implement a new API every time.
+Analytics for React Native makes it easy to send your data to any analytics or marketing tool without having to learn, test, or implement a new API every time.

 All of Segment's libraries are open-source, and you can [view Analytics for React Native on GitHub](https://github.com/segmentio/analytics-react-native){:target="_blank"}, or see a list of the other [Segment browser and server libraries](/docs/connections/sources/catalog/){:target="_blank"} too.

 > info ""
-> You can subscribe to the [release feed](https://github.com/segmentio/analytics-react-native/tags.atom) to keep up to date with the latest releases.
+> You can subscribe to the [release feed](https://github.com/segmentio/analytics-react-native/tags.atom){:target="_blank"} to keep up to date with the latest releases.

 In cloud-mode, Analytics-React-Native functions as a normal Segment library.
 In device-mode it wraps the Segment [Analytics-iOS](/docs/connections/sources/catalog/libraries/mobile/ios/) and [Analytics-Android](/docs/connections/sources/catalog/libraries/mobile/android/) libraries, and loads the appropriate mobile library depending on the user's platform.
 Because of this, Analytics-React-Native includes the two mobile libraries as dependencies.

 > warning ""
 > When you bundle a destination’s device-mode SDK, the React Native library serves as a wrapper for the iOS or Android source libraries.
-To access the underlying destination code, it is necessary to write bridging code between the React Native wrapper, and the destination’s SDK.
+To access the underlying destination code, it's necessary to write bridging code between the React Native wrapper and the destination’s SDK.
 >
-> For example, if to configure deep linking or retrieve the Appsflyer ID in Appsflyer, or configure in-app messages or push notifications in Braze, you must write code to specifically access these methods from the destination SDK.
+> For example, to configure deep linking or retrieve the Appsflyer ID in Appsflyer, or configure in-app messages or push notifications in Braze, you must write code to specifically access these methods from the destination SDK.

 ### Analytics-React-Native and Unique Identifiers